-Policy 611 includes applicant-funded replacement requirements when requests to restore a private view are approved.
-There is however no requirement for replacement when the City decides it must remove a City tree for other reasons, such as construction of a public facility or road reconstruction.
+The Committee has observed that Policy 611 also includes applicant-funded replacement requirements when requests to restore a private view are approved.
+There is however no requirement for replacement when the city decides it must remove a City tree for other reasons, such as construction of a public facility or road reconstruction.
 Therefore,

-R8.
-The EAC recommends that Policy 611 be revised to:

-- (a) require that, when the City is evaluating initiatives that might result in tree removal on City lands, all possible ways to protect the trees should be considered; and - (b) if they must be removed, ambitious replacement requirements should be specified.
+- R9.
+The EAC recommends that Policy 611 be revised to: - (a) require that, when the City is evaluating initiatives that might result in tree removal on City lands, all possible ways to protect the trees should be considered; - (b) if they must be removed, ambitious replacement requirements should be specified.
+R9 adopted by EAC on 8 December 2020.

-C. APPLICATION AND IMPLEMENTATION OF NORMS AND POLICIES (Analysis and Recommendations)
+C. APPLICATION AND IMPLEMENTATION OF NORMS AND POLICIES